Five essential skills every sales rep needs to know in 2023 [Updated]

 Something of a buzzword, although in an era when YouTube, Instagram Stories, Facebook Live and online streaming is more popular than ever, now is the time to engage in new approaches.

 Your sales teams don’t need to use any skills or technology that they don’t already have.
-If they’re comfortable making videos on social media, then they should be adept at creating short pitch videos to send to potential sales prospects.
+If they’re comfortable making videos on social media, then they should be adept at recording short pitch videos to send to potential sales prospects.

 Companies are already seeing great results from this approach.
 If you’ve got easy-to-use editing tools, such as Vidyard, throw in screen-grabs or screenshots and other visual inputs.
 Most prospecting videos only need to be short, but they should be engaging and encourage a potential client to take action.